 “PLTL helped me think about the concepts in a new light.”

 “I think PLTL was an excellent way to review and better understand the material.”

 “Through PLTL I learned how to solve challenging problems and communicate strategies to others.”

 “Problem solving.
 The online homework has its place as a tool to solidify fundamental understanding but learning how to apply knowledge and the process of doing so is crucially lacking in the online homework, and PLTL fixed that wonderfully.”

 Faculty interested in implementing PLTL may contact Gina Frey, co-Director of CIRCLE.
-For information about day-to-day administration of PLTL at WUSTL, please contact Megan Daschbach, Director of the Chemistry PLTL Program, or Lisa Kuehne, Director of the Calculus PLTL Program, or Nicole Hudson, Director of the Physics PLTL Program.
+For information about day-to-day administration of PLTL at WUSTL, please contact Megan Daschbach, Director of the Chemistry PLTL Program, Lisa Kuehne, Director of the Calculus PLTL Program, or Nicole Hudson, Director of the Physics PLTL Program.